Rust-GPU/SPIRV-Tools/porting-plan.md

   - Exposed the effective (clamped) SPIR-V version on `ValidModule` so FFI/CLI callers can reuse the validated version without recomputing it.
   - Added operand-level regression for `ImageOperands::NON_PRIVATE_TEXEL` to require `VulkanMemoryModel` capability under Vulkan 1.2 when the capability is omitted.
   - Added operand-level regression for `MemoryAccess::NON_PRIVATE_POINTER` to require `VulkanMemoryModel` capability under Vulkan 1.2 when the capability is omitted.
+  - Added operand-level regression for `MemoryAccess::MAKE_POINTER_AVAILABLE` to require `VulkanMemoryModel` capability under Vulkan 1.2 when the capability is omitted.
   - Imported opcode and operand SPIR-V version requirements from the grammar and added regressions (e.g., `OpTerminateInvocation` gated at 1.6, `StorageBuffer` storage class at 1.3, `LoopControl DependencyLength` at 1.1) that exercise env clamping.
 - [x] Cache validated modules across CLI/FFI invocations when the same input is reused, avoiding redundant parsing/validation.
 - [ ] Expose wider structural rules (capability/extension ordering in layout, per-target decoration constraints) mirroring the C++ validator tables.